AleksiSupikoski/Big-Data-Real-Time-Ingestion/reports/Assignment-2-report.md

 The data used is the same data as in part 1, IoT data from Korkeasaari zoo.
 The data is produced by MQTT client emulator discussed in 2.1.

 <p align="center"><img src="img/StreamTests.png" width="750")<p>

+Accordin to this data the maximum throughput is 2x 80.3 records/s or in size 2x 22.5 kBps.
+There was also a MQTT publisher running on the same Nifi node.
+The test environment had 1-node Nifi cluster.

 ### 2.4 clientstreamingestapp decides to report the its processing rate, including average ingestion time, total ingestion data size, and number of messages to mysimbdp-streamingestmonitor within a pre- defined period of time.
 Design the report format and explain possible components, flows and the mechanism for reporting.

 The reporting is done through Nifi's API, in similar manner as in part 1.
 The report is a collection of JSON files (2 of them) one catches failed ingestions from LogAttribute processor attached to the end of the pipeline and the other retrieves data from the end of the pipeline to keep trak of listed parameters (average ingestion time, total ingestion data size, and number of messages) that are calculated from JSON.
 The data is updated with a moving 5-minute window, which is updated every nanosecond.

 ### 2.5 Implement a feature in mysimbdp-streamingestmonitor to receive the report from clientstreamingestapp.
 Based on the report from clientstreamingestapp, when the performance is below a threshold, e.g., average ingestion time is too low, mysimbdp-streamingestmonitor decides to inform mysimbdp-streamingestmanager about the situation.
 Implementation a feature in mysimbdp-streamingestmanager to receive information informed by mysimbdp- streamingestmonitor.

 The monitor itself can be read in the driver's web interface or data can be requested with a http -request.

 The driver provides monitor that retrieves the data.
 Whenever data is requested, metrics are calculated by the manager.
 The driver runs a scheduled task every 5 minutes (within manager) and keeps track of the underperforming client apps.
 The monitor itself can be read in the driver's web interface or requested with a http -request.

 <p align="center"><img src="img/StreamMonitor.png" width="750")<p>

-Accordin to this data the maximum throughput is 80.3 records/s or in size 22.5 kBps.